Iranian shadow fleet: Sanctions and enforcement efforts

 U.S. authorities have targeted the ghost fleet through sanctions, seizures, and criminal indictments.
 UANI and other watchdogs regularly publish updated maps and trackers of Iranian tankers, some of which are refurbished vessels rebranded under new flags and ownership structures.
 The U.S. government has also seized multiple cargoes of smuggled oil and prosecuted those aiding Iran's efforts to bypass restrictions.
+On 23 January 2026 it was reported that the U.S. has sanctioned 9 more vessels connected to Iran's shadow fleet, as well as 8 firms related to it.
+In February 2026, it was reported that India had seized 3 Iranian oil tankers, sanctioned by the U.S.